Lazarius2160/Projet_P5_Trousseau_Camba/Test_ardupilot.md

 ## To go further :
 As said before having ROS+Gazebo+SITL is not possible for now (only on ROS indigo at best) so I wasn't able to test it.
 Trying it would close a loop and make an even powerful tool.
-Still, if one wants to do a control simulation there is no need of a ROS Gazebo connexion (as I did), however for exmplant to get a camera topic in ROS from Gazebo, you have to add gazebo-ros camera plugin connected to gazebo camera in the iris model file as described [here](https://github.com/SwiftGust/ardupilot_gazebo/issues/19).
+Still, if one wants to do a control simulation there is no need of a ROS Gazebo connexion (as I did), however for example to get a camera topic in ROS from Gazebo, you have to add gazebo-ros camera plugin connected to gazebo camera in the iris model file as described [here](https://github.com/SwiftGust/ardupilot_gazebo/issues/19).
 <br>

 Some people use [ROS and Hector SLAM to do non GPS Navigation](https://ardupilot.org/dev/docs/ros-slam.html), using a lidar simulated on Gazebo instead of lidar harware is possible and explained [here](https://discuss.ardupilot.org/t/arducopter-sitl-gazebo-ros-slam-simultaneous-localisation-and-mapping/63022/1).